oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Updated abstract
 * Clarified the definition of browser-based apps to not exclude applications cached in the browser, e.g. via Service Workers
 * Clarified use of the state parameter for CSRF protection
-* Added background information about the original reason the implicit flow was created due to lack of CORS support
+* Added background information about the original reason the Implicit grant type was created due to lack of CORS support
 * Clarified the same-domain use case where the SPA and API share a cookie domain
 * Moved historic note about the fragment URL into the Overview